 The Dominican convent of Santa Maria delle Grazie was built in 1469, in Lombard Renaissance style, after a design by architects Guiniforte Solari and Donato Bramante.

-Besides Leonardo’s painting, the complex also accommodates other artworks, including a remarkable Crucifixion by Donato Montorfano (1495), and various 16th century fresco paintings by Gaudenzio Ferrari.
+Besides Leonardo’s work, the complex also accommodates other artworks, including a remarkable Crucifixion by Donato Montorfano (1495), and various 16th-century fresco paintings by Gaudenzio Ferrari.

 View of the church of Santa Maria delle Grazie in Milan, the refectory is the yellow building partially visible on the left; photo: Emiliano Chionaky

 The Last Supper by Leonardo da Vinci